wescale/kubernetes-formation/Day-2_K8s_core_objects/6-ingress/tutorial.md

 kubectl apply -f admin.ingress.yaml
 ```

-Ensure the ingress is correctly created and wait for an external IP address to be defined (it can take 1 or 2 minutes):
+Ensure the ingress is correctly created and wait for an external IP address to be defined (it can take several minutes to be fully working):

 ```sh
 kubectl get ingress -w